csula/cs3220-spring-2018-final/README.md

 6. `TodoPomodoroServlet.java`
 	* Render the pomodoro page
 		- Need to import the `app.bundle.js` script
-		- Need to use `pomodoro-timer` _custom element_
+		- Use `pomodoro-timer` _custom element_
+        - Should display both description, pomodoro counter
+        - Pass in the `todo.id` to `window.todoID`
 	* Handle increment pomodoro counter
+7. `timer.js` and pass its unit test
+8. `utils.js` and pass its unit test
-7. `pomodoro.js` and pass its unit test
+9. `pomodoro.js` and pass its unit test
+10. `app.js` and glue every js modules above together

-At the end of the implementation, you should have the following urls done:
+At the end of the implementation, you should have the following URLs done:

 ```
 GET /todo -> render index page